The-going/evlproject/content/core/user-api/_index.md

 - once attached, such thread may call EVL core services, until it detaches from the core by a call to [evl_detach_self()]({{< relref "core/user-api/thread/_index.md#evl_detach_thread" >}}), or exits, whichever comes first.
-It may still call routines from the common C library such as _glibc_, except when real-time guarantees are required.

-- whenever an EVL thread requires real-time guarantees, it must use the proper services provided by `libevl` exclusively.
-If such thread invokes a common C library service while in the middle of a time-critical code, the EVL core does keep the system safe by transparently demoting the caller to [in-band context]({{< relref "dovetail/altsched.md#altsched-theory" >}}).
-However, the **calling thread** obviously **lost any real-time guarantee** in the process.
+- whenever an EVL thread has to meet real-time requirements, it must rely on the services provided by `libevl` exclusively.
+If such a thread invokes a common C library service while in the middle of a time-critical code, the EVL core does keep the system safe by transparently demoting the caller to [in-band context]({{< relref "dovetail/altsched.md#altsched-theory" >}}).
+However, the calling thread would loose any real-time guarantee in the process, meaning that unwanted jitter would happen.

 To sum up, the lifetime of an EVL application usually looks like this: